pasiol/devops2021submissions/part05.md

 - price starting from 10-30 €/month !!!
 - service has free dns domain management and firewall
-- ui is simple and very easy learn
+- ui is simple and very easy to learn
 - cost management is simple
 - cli interface
 - web interface